Skip to Main Content Go to Sitemap

 Hiring

-Due to the number of applications scientists receive each year, only those applicants who are selected for an interview will be contacted by the scientist.
+Due to the number of applications scientists receive each year, only those applicants who are selected for an interview will be contacted by the hiring labs.
 If you have not heard about your application by the end of April, you likely have not been selected.

 No enrollment necessary!
-Once you’ve been offered a Research Summer Student position, you’ll complete the onboarding package sent to you by the scientist (or their delegate).
+Once you’ve been offered a Research Summer Student position, you’ll complete the onboarding package sent to you.
 From there, we’ll auto-enroll you onto our SSuRe Program newsletter mailing list—so make sure you check the email you provide in the RTC Registry!
+If you have any questions during the onboarding process, please reach out to the person who coordinated your interview or provided your onboarding package.

-Due to the volume of applications received by each scientist, only applicants chosen for an interview will be contacted.
-We suggest you wait until after the application deadline to inquire with the scientist.
-If you haven't heard back by early April, it is likely that the scientist has filled the position.
+Due to the volume of applications received by each researcher, only applicants chosen for an interview will be contacted.
+We suggest you wait until after the application deadline to inquire with the researcher or their hiring manager.
+If you haven't heard back by early April, it is likely that the position has been filled.

-Please include the SSuRe program application form, cover letter, CV/resume, transcript(s), and your referee's contact information when applying to SSuRe program positions.
+Please complete the SSuRe program application form and attach your cover letter, CV/resume, transcript(s) and your referee’s contact information when applying to SSuRe program positions.
+You do not need to send a separate email to the researcher.

 Researchers